piecioshka/my-component/README.md

 # my-component

-My implementation of component pattern.
+My implementation of the component pattern.

+> Give a ⭐️ if this project helped you!

 ## Preview 🎉